 For more information, please read the JMRI 2.14.1 Release Note, which also contains the download links.

-This is the next in a series working toward an eventual JMRI 3.8 production version in mid 2014.
+This is the next in a series working toward the next JMRI production version in late 2014.

 JMRI at NMRA Cleveland Convention

 We're planning a complete set of

 in Cleveland, along with our traditional user get-together.

 Here is a page about the coming clinics.
 Full descriptions and times are on the NMRA site listed above.

 Several users have contributed their clinics for our

 and slides clinics, and also some neat interactive clinics for DecoderPro®